 You know Julia Child--the cooking whiz and television personality who wrote numerous canonical cookbooks including Mastering the Art of French Cooking.
 But you may not know about Julia's husband, Paul, who, in addition to being a loving husband, was actually the first person to encourage Julia to start cooking.
 According to one biography about Child, she said, "Without Paul Child, I would not have had my career."

-Meet Julia Child
+Meet Julia McWilliams and Paul Child

 Eventually, the Childs moved to Cambridge, Massachusetts, outside of Boston.
 Julia and her friends continued to explore cooking together, and the Childs even built a home near the Provence town of Plascassier on property that belonged to Beck and her husband, Jean Fischbacher.
 Together, Beck, Bertholle, and Child wrote Mastering the Art of French Cooking.

+Julia lived for an additional decade after Paul's passing, eventually dying in 2004 of kidney failure in California.
 After her passing, Julia's last book, the autobiographical My Life in France, was published posthumously in 2006 and written with her grandnephew, Alex Prud'homme.
 There have also been other books written and TV skits done about her.
 Meryl Streep also portrayed Julia in the 2009 feature film Julie & Julia.